DessysGit/tesano-community-library/README.md

    Each file contains an `API_BASE_URL` constant that defaults to the production Render URL.
 Replace it with your own backend URL.

+   > **Important:** `src/app.js` has a hardcoded CSP `connect-src` that includes `https://library-backend-j90e.onrender.com`.
+You must replace this URL with your own Render backend URL to allow API calls from your Netlify domain.

 ### Render Environment Variable Checklist

 | Variable | Required | Notes |